High-Conflict Child Custody Case in San Diego

 It's best to avoid a difficult court case, but some high-conflict relationships can't be helped by mediation.

 If you are involved in a high-conflict separation, make sure you have a San Diego family law attorney by your side that will fight for your rights and the best interests of your family.
-Please contact the Law Office of Thomas M. Huguenor at (858) 458-9500 for a free and comprehensive consultation.
+Please contact Huguenor Mattis, A.P.C. at (858) 458-9500 for a free and comprehensive consultation.

 - What to Do When Your Child’s Other Parent Won’t Enforce Your Rules